Paul is always trying to find out what it is that makes a great leader.

 During the crisis of World War II, Prime Minister Winston Churchill laid out in plain language exactly what England was going to do.

-A national leader must have powerful charisma, to gain the support of the country and to inspire each citizen to contribute to its success.
+A national leader must have powerful charisma, to gain the support of the country and inspire each citizen to contribute to its success.

 When President Franklin D. Roosevelt took office during the Great Depression, his evident confidence and conviction persuaded the people that the economy might recover.